taranjeet/greb/README.md

 [![PyPI version](https://badge.fury.io/py/greb.svg)](https://badge.fury.io/py/greb)

 This python package finds the meaning for a word.
 It also lists the sentences, synonyms and antonyms for a given word.
+If a word is misspeled, it lists the suggestion for that word.
 Greb stands for Grab meaning from web.

 Install
 =======